Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors

-There are various definitions of GKP states in the literature, in addition to the above equations, all of which are equivalent~\cite{matsuura2020equivalence}, but here we focus on the definition above.
-The most important task for a preparation routine is to prepare a state close to the GKP manifold such that subsequent rounds of error correction can correct the residual (yet correctable) small errors.
-Thus, to remove any non-uniformity in fidelity using various definitions, we compute the expectation values of the finite energy stabilizers~\cite{royer2020stabilization},

-Now, we present the first analytical measurement-free protocol, derived using non-Abelian QSP, for the preparation of GKP codes.
-We give comparisons to other, numerically optimised schemes in Refs.~\cite{eickbusch2022fast,hastrup2021measurement}as well as the stabilisation scheme which can cool any CV state towards the GKP manifold~\cite{royer2020stabilization,de2022error}.
-The comparisons in this section discuss circuit depth.
-Our scheme has an additional advantage towards error correction, which will be discussed in Sec.~\ref{ssec:GKP-errors}.

-\textbf{Protocol:} GKP states are an extension of two-legged cat codes, where the deterministic preparation scheme is now required to create superpositions of multiple squeezed coherent states unentangled from the qubit.
+\textbf{Protocol:} In some sense, the preparation of GKP states is an extension of the preparation of squeezed two-legged cat states, where it is required to create superpositions of multiple squeezed coherent states instead of only two.
 A sketch of the preparation scheme is given in Fig.~\ref{fig:GKP-prep}(a).